sweagleExpert/integrations/kubernetes/readme.md

 CONTENT

-/generateConfigFiles.sh : Use generateConfigFiles.sh to generate all config files from Kubernetes cluster, then use uploadDirToSweagle.sh from linux or windows scripts to import generated files into SWEAGLE
+/generateConfigFiles.sh : Use generateConfigFiles.sh to generate all config files from Kubernetes cluster, then use s uploadDirToSweagle.sh from linux or windows scripts to import generated files into SWEAGLE